rmosolgo/batfire/readme.md

 App.Sandwich.get('ref') # => bare metal Firebase!
 ```

+By the way, all model data URLs are prefixed with `BatFire/records`.

 __Notes about `BatFire.Storage`:__

 - `BatFire.Storage` will automatically set your model to `@encode` its `primaryKey`